muratk5n/thirdwave/en/README.md

 ---

-Sean Shamrock.. working the backchannel.. but didn't work
+Sean Shamrock.. working the backchannel.. but didn't work.
+You're fired.

 "In the aftermath of the deadly attack on the US Capitol last year, the rightwing Fox News host Sean Hannity pleaded with a top aide to